dominik-pichler/Balmung/ER-NLP/ER-NLP.md

 LANGUAGE: Any named language.
 ```

-Unfortunately, this approach did not work so well with the given german company names as the model was only able to detect other Entits then "ORG"...
+This approach has then been tested with the `de_core_news_lg` model on a small scale and seemed to work well.

 | Company Name                                                | Token                    | Entity     |
 |-------------------------------------------------------------|--------------------------|------------|